 A large part of supply chain operations is forecasting.
 To keep customers satisfied while staying profitable, supply chains must ensure the right products are made in the right quantities and then stored in the right places, such as retailers’ shelves, distribution centers, and manufacturers’ depots.

-Predictive analytics can help your supply chain perform better by showing where demand is likely to be strongest, and which retailers and distribution centers will need which kind of replenishment.
+Retail predictive analytics can help your supply chain perform better by showing where demand is likely to be strongest, and which retailers and distribution centers will need which kind of replenishment.
 It can also suggest which transport conditions (weather, congestion, even industrial action) will affect the optimal choice of transport modes and routes.
 With the right interface to your analytics, you could also get up-to-the-minute forecasts of production and shipment requirements simply by asking for them out loud to your system.

 Pharmaceutics companies, for example, can use predictive analytics to refine drug sales and supply forecasts in the light of events like hospital fires or other disasters.
 Supermarket chains can factor in local weather patterns into analytics to predict location by location which product shipments to make.
 For example, more sun lotion and barbecue sets for a sunny, summer weekend in one place, more cans of soup for rainy weather in another!